MuteJester/Java_Brain/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-There are a few Deep Learning And Machine Learning Java libraries out there, but none of them in my mind were simple enough to use and required the user to install loads of additional parts trough maven and etc.
+There are a few Deep Learning And Machine Learning Java libraries out there, but none of them in my mind were simple enough to use and required the user to install loads of additional parts trough maven, etc.
-At that moment the idea to create a simple plug and play java classes which can be simply dragged into the src folder of any project and functionality of all the tools that the Java Brain library can be quickly and easily accesd and used.
+At that moment the idea to create a simple plug and play java classes which can be simply dragged into the src folder of any project and functionality of all the tools that the Java Brain library can be quickly and easily accessed and used.

 Here's Why Java Brain :brain: :
 * It As Simple As Drag And Drop and you are ready to code!
-* Function and methods are named meaningful names that way it is always clear what are the parameters or what does the method do!
+* Function and methods are named meaningful names that way it is always clear what are the parameters or what does the method does!
-* CSV handling is all included in the library working with them made much more easier trough java code!
+* CSV handling is all included in the library working with them made much easier trough java code!

 ### Built With
 * [Eclipse](https://www.eclipse.org/)